daniel-adam-ce/template-terraform-s3-route53-cloudfront/README.md

 # Route 53 + S3 + CloudFront Terraform Template

-This template creates a S3 bucket, a CloudFront distribution, and Route 53 records for an imported hosted zone to host a static website.
+This template creates a S3 bucket, a CloudFront distribution, and Route 53 records for an an existing hosted zone.

 ## Usage